rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 #### Linting even earlier in the compiler

-The parser (`librustc_ast`) is interesting in that it cannot have dependencies on any of the other `librustc*` crates.
-In particular, it cannot depend on `librustc_middle::lint` or `librustc_lint`, where all of the compiler linting infrastructure is defined.
+The parser (`rustc_ast`) is interesting in that it cannot have dependencies on any of the other `rustc*` crates.
+In particular, it cannot depend on `rustc_middle::lint` or `rustc_lint`, where all of the compiler linting infrastructure is defined.
 That's troublesome!

-To solve this, `librustc_ast` defines its own buffered lint type, which `ParseSess::buffer_lint` uses.
+To solve this, `rustc_ast` defines its own buffered lint type, which `ParseSess::buffer_lint` uses.
 After macro expansion, these buffered lints are then dumped into the `Session::buffered_lints` used by the rest of the compiler.